 - CSR >

-- Safety and Disaster Prevention, Occupational Safety and Health
+- Promotion of Safety and Disaster Prevention, and Occupational Safety and Health

-Safety and Disaster Prevention, Occupational Safety and Health
+Promotion of Safety and Disaster Prevention, and Occupational Safety and Health

 Safety and Disaster Prevention

-Our plants, laboratories and affiliates carry out various drills and training every year, such as comprehensive disaster drills, earthquake drills, initial fire-fighting drills, communication and reporting training.
-These drills and training sessions all take into account the characteristics of the location and region, and are designed to make us ready to respond to emergencies or accidents in a reliable manner.
+Our plants, laboratories and affiliates carry out various drills and training sessions every year, such as comprehensive disaster drills, earthquake drills, initial fire-fighting drills, communication and reporting training, all taking into account the characteristics of the location and region, and are designed to make us ready to respond to emergencies or accidents in a reliable manner.

-Our young laboratory staff (who are in their first, second or third year at the company) engage in activities in groups for preventing work accidents, including safety-related research, discussions and presentations that are aimed at sharing knowledge and raising safety awareness.
+Our young laboratory staff (who are in their first, second or third year at the company) engage in activities in each group of each laboratory every two years for preventing work accidents, including safety-related research, discussions and presentations that are aimed at sharing knowledge and raising safety awareness.
 Under the instruction of their seniors, these laboratory staff members discuss the causes of accidents, countermeasures against them, and other issues based on past work accidents and books, external information, and other materials about HHK※ and safety.
-In FY2016, a total of 53 staff members in ten groups from the Chemical Research Laboratories, Materials Research Laboratories and Biological Research Laboratories engaged in the activities and held a reporting session in October.
 At the reporting session, an award of excellence was granted to the group that carried out the most excellent activities.

 - HHK stands for Hiyari-Hatto (near-miss incident) and Kigakari (alarming).
 It means the discovery of near-miss incidents that are not linked directly to serious injuries or accidents but could have resulted in such injuries or accidents.